tarynsauer/elixir_ttt/README.md

 # ElixirTtt
 ElixirTtt is a command-line tic-tac-toe game written in Elixir, with human vs. human and human vs. computer options.
-Features include a configurable board size (users can choose to play on 3- to 6-row boards) and three player type options (human, easy computer, and unbeatable computer).
+For 'X' and 'O' players, you can select among there different player type options (human, easy computer, and unbeatable computer).

 ## Getting Started
 To get started with ElixirTtt